Eduardo-Zorzan/SprintHealth/README.md

 To use the application, you will need to provide:
 - **Server URL**: Your Azure DevOps organization/server URL.
-- **Area Path**: The specific area path for your team or project.
-- **Sprint**: The iteration path.
 - **PAT Token**: A Personal Access Token (PAT) with read access to work items in Azure DevOps.

 For closest parity with Azure DevOps burndown analytics, the project should have Analytics/OData enabled.
 If Analytics is unavailable, the app falls back to historical WIQL queries.

 ### Demo Mode

-For recording demos without connecting to company Azure DevOps, enter this Server URL:
+For testing, can be used the built-in demo demo data without connecting to company Azure DevOps, for this purpose enter this Server URL:

 ```text
 mock://sprint-health